Where can I get dog welfare advice?

 What should I do if my neighbours' dog barks excessively?

 In the first instance you should approach your neighbour to discuss the situation.
 Your neighbour may not even be aware that there is a problem.
-If this doesn't resolve the problem you can contact one of our Community Wardens to discuss the issue.
+If this doesn't resolve the problem you can contact the Environmental Protection team to discuss the issue.

 Does my dog need identification?